What Is A Graphing Calculator

 Texas Instruments Nspire CX CAS Review

-One of the first things you’ll notice on the Nspire CX CAS when compared to the other popular TI devices is the gigantic 3.2” backlit display that and also comes in a 16-bit color screen and a resolution of 125 DPI.
+One of the first things you’ll notice on the Nspire CX CAS graphing calculator when compared to the other popular TI devices is the gigantic 3.2” backlit display that and also comes in a 16-bit color screen and a resolution of 125 DPI.
 This isn’t just an aesthetic factor either – you’ll be able to color-code your math work, set handy notecards as the backgrounds for the graphs you plot, and much more.

 Similarly to the trend we’ve seen with smartphones, the Nspire NX CAS has also slimmed down and lost some weight while adding on additional features.